gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

     1. Sleep for `5s`.
     1. Repeat.

-So, a request from the runner's process is made each 5s.
-If `runner-1` and `runner-2` are connected to the same GitLab instance, it means that the request to this GitLab instance will receive a new request from this runner also each 5s.
-But as you can see, between the first request for `runner-1` and second request for `runner-1` there are two sleeps taking 5s, so finally it's ~10s between subsequent requests for `runner-1`.
-The same goes for `runner-2`.
-If you define more workers, the sleep interval will be smaller, but a request for a worker will be repeated after all requests for the other workers + their sleeps are called.
+In this example, a request from the runner's process is made every 5 seconds.
+If `runner-1` and `runner-2` are connected to the same
+GitLab instance, this GitLab instance also receives a new request from this runner every 5 seconds.
+But between the first request for `runner-1` and second request for `runner-1` there are two sleep periods.
+Each one takes 5 seconds, so it's approximately 10 seconds between subsequent requests for `runner-1`.
+The same applies for `runner-2`.
+If you define more runners, the sleep interval is smaller.
+However, a request for a runner is repeated after all requests for the other runners and their sleep periods are called.

 ## The `[session_server]` section